leduckhai/MultiMed/README.md

-# MultiMed: Multilingual Multitask Multipurpose Medical Speech Recognition
+# MultiMed: Multilingual Multitask Medical Speech Recognition

 > Please press ⭐ button and/or cite papers if you feel helpful.